zenml-io/zenml/docs/book/core-concepts.md

 **Container Registry**

-Container registries are where pre-built (Docker) containers are hosted, ready for use in various configurations.
+A container registry is a store for (Docker) containers.
 A ZenML workflow involving a container registry would see you spinning up a Kubernetes cluster and then deploying a pipeline to be run on Kubeflow Pipelines.
-As part of the deployment to the cluster, the ZenML base image would be downloaded and used as the basis for the deployed 'run'.
-When you are running a local Kubeflow stack, you will also have a local container registry which stores the container images you create that bundle up your pipeline code.
+As part of the deployment to the cluster, the ZenML base image would be downloaded (from a cloud container registry) and used as the basis for the deployed 'run'.
+When you are running a local Kubeflow stack, you would therefore have a local container registry which stores the container images you create that bundle up your pipeline code.
+These images would in turn be built on top of a base image or custom image of your choice.

 **Visualizers**